universalsafetyformat/usf_website/content/en/tools/SafetyModeler/editor_ui/_index.md

 weight: 2
 type: docs
 description: >
-  The USF Editor consists of several views showing different aspects of a USF model.
+  The editor consists of several views showing different aspects of a USF model.
 Most views can be accessed from the editor’s dashboard.
 The Block Diagrams and Type Diagrams show graphical aspects of the USF model.
 The Properties view show non-graphical properties of model elements selected in the UI.
 The transformation editor can be opened via double clicking on transformation files (*.usft) in the project explorer or using a context menu command for SafetymechanismTypes.
 ---

 ## Overview of the Dashboard